 3. Keep Things Accessible

+The importance of a classroom environment for learning means all students can receive an education.
 As we've learned during the pandemic, an accessible learning environment is vital to fostering student success.
 Accessibility will mean something different for everyone.
 For some students, it means that they have wheelchair ramps available at every entrance or that they have a seat close to the instructor so they can see and hear everything.
 Other students value the flexibility to use multiple methods to complete assignments or tests.

 Several aspects of remote learning are beneficial to students.
 The ability to complete school work from home, have deadlines extended, or receive an alternative assignment equal to the weight of the original, allowed students in various situations to still succeed in an otherwise stressful situation.
 Keeping these practices as we shift back to in-person learning will only help students feel more motivated and supported in the classroom.

 Having someone to rely on can mean the world to so many students and can significantly influence how they perform academically.
 One of the ways you can build such a relationship with your students is to make sure they feel heard.
 Take the time to learn their names and get to know a little something about them.
 You should also listen to their complaints or struggles and try to do something about them, if possible.
 This compassion will help your students feel heard and seen.

 A sense of belonging and community on campuses can help students feel connected to their peers, encouraging them to stay enrolled in your institution and enhancing classroom environment importance.
 As your professors establish their classrooms, encourage them to make them inviting and open so students can express themselves and feel like they belong there.
 Students can share personal experiences and backgrounds that connect to their lessons, while professors work to create spaces that support a diverse student body.